PixarAnimationStudios/OpenUSD-proposals/proposals/language/README.md

 ## Summary

-We propose additions to USD to allow specifying the human language locale used so that content may be localized or provide hints for assistive technologies.
+We propose additions to USD to allow specifying the human language locale used so that content may be localized to provide language and locale context for rendered text, speech synthesis, assistive technologies, or other applications.

 We propose use of [BCP-47](https://www.w3.org/International/core/langtags/rfc3066bis.html) specifiers according to the [Unicode CLDR](https://cldr.unicode.org) specification, using underscores as the delimiter.